Invasive Plant

 About This Species

-Native to Europe, Marsh plume thistle is a biennial that prefers moist to wet, naturally open or disturbed areas.
-Plants will replace native vegetation in natural areas and are also known to compete with tree seedlings that have been planted in cutblocks.
+Marsh plume thistle (Marsh thistle, European swamp thistle) is a biennial plant native to Europe that prefers moist to wet, naturally open or disturbed areas.
+Plants will replace native vegetation in natural areas and are also known to compete with tree seedlings that have been planted in cut blocks.
 Seeds spread by wind, water, birds, vehicles, and equipment.
-Marsh plume thistle is considered a noxious weed in parts of BC.
+Marsh plume thistle is designated as a Regional Noxious Weed by the BC Weed Control Act, as well as a Regional Containment/Control species by the BC Provincial Priority Invasive Species List.

 How to Identify

-Marsh plume thistle has a single, slender, unbranched stem with spiny wings.
-Purple flowers cluster at the end of stems, and leaves are spiny, hairy and have woody veins on the underside.
-Plants can grow up to 1.5 m in height.
+Marsh plume thistle has a single, slender, unbranched stem with spiny wings that can grow up to 1.5 m in height.

 REPORT TO PROTECT BC’S BIODIVERSITY